Terms & Conditions

 If applications are returned to you without being approved, your payment will be refunded.
 A refund will also apply if an application is cancelled by you.

-The Department of Foreign Affairs and Trade is responsible for processing your application and commits to issuing your Certificate of Freedom for your marriage abroad within 8 weeks of the date of marriage if submitted within the correct timeframe.
+The Department of Foreign Affairs is responsible for processing your application and commits to issuing your Certificate of Freedom for your marriage abroad within 8 weeks of the date of marriage if submitted within the correct timeframe.

 The material featured on this site is subject to Government copyright according to the Copyright and Related Rights Act, 2000.
 The material may be downloaded to file or printer for personal use only.
 Where this material is being issued to others, the source (including URL) and copyright status must be acknowledged.